A Week Or Two In Shetland - Part One: The South

 Last year, I wrote about how to pack as much as possible of Shetland into two days or three days.
 Short trips can be an enjoyable ‘taster’ but Shetland is bigger and more diverse than many people imagine.
 Yielding to the temptation to fit in too much can mean that it’s not the most relaxing break.

 So, let’s look at a trip that extends over at least a week and possibly ten days or a fortnight.
-In a week or so, you can certainly see a lot of what the islands have to offer.
+In a week or so, you can certainly see a lot of the islands.
 But a longer stay is better if you really want to absorb the spirit of the place, giving you time to explore off the beaten track, unwind and really enjoy all that this very special corner of Europe has to offer.

 This month, we’ll begin by looking at Lerwick, the south and central mainland and the islands you can reach from those areas.
 Next month, we’ll visit the west and north mainland and the remaining islands.